spiceai/docs/spiceaidocs/content/en/reference/Spicepod/datasets.md

 ## `acceleration.engine_secret`

 Optional.
-The secret to use to connect to the acceleration engine.
-Use `spice login` to create a new secret.
+The secret store key to use the acceleration engine connection credential.
+For supported data connectors, use `spice login` to store the secret.